artsus4/hakchi2-wiki/Modifications-and-modules-guide-(not-completed-yet).md

 So we have "**awesome_skin.hmod**" file now which can be easily distributed.

-You can use same way to any other NES Mini's file: music, sounds, text, etc.
+You can use the same way to edit any other NES Mini's files: music, sounds, text, etc.